kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

-DatacenterSpec mutually points to provider datacenter spec.
+DatacenterSpec configures a KKP datacenter.
+Provider configuration is mutually exclusive, and as such only a single provider can be configured per datacenter.

 _Appears in:_
 - [Datacenter](#datacenter)